being0/stockprice/README.md

 # Stock Price(Sample Spring Reactor project)

 Stock price project should provide an endpoint to access to Spot(current) and Daily average stock prices.
-Stocks could be sent as a list of comma separated list.
+Stocks could be sent as a list of comma separated stocks.
 To access to spot and daily prices, application should call two third-party APIs, However the call to Spot API should be sent as batch of 5 requests or after 5 seconds.
 Here are some concerns that should be considered: